Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/2.ingest-ldes/README.md

 Then we receive the LDES formatted as Turtle
 ```

-## Scenario: the server returns the data set in an unfragmented LDES
+## Scenario: the Server Returns the Data Set in an Unfragmented LDES
 This scenario verifies the LDES server ingesting a small number of members and serves them as an unfragmented LDES.
 ```gherkin
 Given a data set contains a (small) number of members, which fit in one response